Changes to Accident and Emergency

 If you attend A&E inappropriately & it is felt you do not need to be seen in A&E, you may be asked to seek help from an alternative service such as your GP or local pharmacy.

-What happens now if non-emergency attendances
+What happens in the case of non-emergency attendances

 You have attended the Emergency department with

 - A condition that has been present for more than 3 days

 - A condition with which you have already consulted your own General Practitioner

 The senior doctor on duty will come and speak to you and make a decision on whether you will be seen in the Emergency Department, they may then advise you to make arrangements to see a General Practitioner.
 We will attempt to do this as soon as possible but you may have to wait if the senior doctor is busy attending to emergency patients.
 If you decide to leave and make arrangements to see a GP, please advise a nurse or a member of reception staff.